cronitorio/cronitor-cli/security.md

     • ✅ Add safety checks to prevent killing PID 1 (init) or other critical system processes
     • ✅ Return descriptive error messages for invalid PIDs or non-existent processes

-- Implement process ownership checks
-  - Problem: Can kill processes started by any parent
-  - Implementation: Verify that the process parent is either cron, crond, launchd (as appropriate) or this same binary or another instance of this "cronitor" binary.
-When finding associated processes, only return those with this criteria, and check it again during kill process handling.
-  - Details:
-    • Read process parent from /proc/{pid} or use os/user package
-    • Maintain whitelist of allowed process parents: cron, crond, launchd user IDs, cronitor
-    • Check process executable path using /proc/{pid}/exe to verify it's cronitor binary
-    • Implement process tree validation to ensure child processes belong to cron jobs or to cronitor itself.

-### 4. File Operations Security
-#### Current State
-- No validation of file paths
-- No permission checks for file operations
-- No logging of file operations
-- Potential path traversal vulnerabilities

-#### Proposed Improvements
-- Implement file path validation
-  - Problem: No validation of file paths before operations
-  - Implementation: Validate and sanitize all file paths, prevent directory traversal. this binary should only be able to write to /etc/cronitor, /etc/cron.d/, /etc/crontab, /tmp
-  - Details:
-    • Define whitelist of allowed directories: /etc/cronitor, /etc/cron.d/, /etc/crontab, /tmp
-    • Use filepath.Clean() and filepath.Abs() to resolve and normalize all paths
-    • Check resolved paths start with allowed prefixes using strings.HasPrefix()
-    • Reject paths containing "..", symbolic links, or null bytes
-    • Implement path validation middleware that runs before any file operation

-- Add comprehensive file operation logging
-  - Problem: No audit trail of file operations
-  - Implementation: Log all file operations with user, action, and file path - log to syslog unless a path is provided in settings
-  - Details:
-    • Log file operations with timestamp, user, action (read/write/delete), path, and size
-    • Include file permissions, ownership, and modification time in log entries
-    • Use structured logging with consistent field names for automated analysis
-    • Send logs to syslog with LOG_AUTHPRIV facility for security-sensitive operations
-    • Add file content hashing (SHA256) for integrity verification in logs

-- Implement path traversal protection
-  - Problem: Vulnerable to directory traversal attacks
-  - Implementation: Sanitize paths and use absolute path resolution
-  - Details:
-    • Use filepath.Join() exclusively for path construction to prevent manual concatenation
-    • Implement chroot-style path resolution that treats allowed directories as filesystem roots
-    • Reject any path operation that would access files outside allowed directories
-    • Add comprehensive test suite for edge cases like Unicode normalization attacks
-    • Implement filesystem permission checks using os.Stat() before file operations

 ### 5. Network Security
 #### Current State
 - No TLS/HTTPS enforcement